Kruithne/spooder/README.md

 # Configuration

-Both the runner and the API are configured in the same way by providing a `spooder` object in your `package.json` file.
+Both the `CLI` and the API are configured in the same way by providing a `spooder` object in your `package.json` file.

 ```json
 {